 This solar-powered backpack comes with a USB port for charging your phone battery and a micro-USB port for charging with an AC outlet, so you have the option of solar-powered charging or regular grid power.

 There’s also an LED indicator that tells you when the battery is full, which is nice and handy.

 However, the 19.2% charge efficiency of the solar panels is rubbish, and the material for the bag is a little cheap.
 It’s fine for popping to Starbucks, but I wouldn’t stake my life on this bag.

 God, I hated this backpack.
 The Amazon description was very confusing, which is never a good sign, but I decided to roll the dice on this backpack, and boy did I regret it.

 This backpack comes with a 7-watt solar panel, though it seems to hardly work.
-It also comes with adjustable shoulder straps, which is nice.
-I struggle to find many redeeming qualities after that.
+It comes with adjustable shoulder straps though, which is nice.
+However, I struggle to find other redeeming qualities after that.